 I have a memory from my early friendship with Barb, of visiting her sewing room and exploring a drawer full of “orphan” quilt blocks.
-You know the type of thing: abandoned blocks, leftover blocks, vintage blocks, assorted oddments that otherwise have no home.
-What fun it would be, I thought, to arrange them, like puzzle pieces, into different quilt layouts.
+You know the type of thing: spare blocks, abandoned blocks, or other assorted oddments, pieces, and parts of former quilt projects.
+What fun it would be, I thought, to arrange them like puzzle pieces into different quilt layouts.

 I’m guessing Barb started her layout with the vintage Shoo Fly block, then added Broken Dishes to continue the classic blue and brown color scheme.
-When the strip of Flying Geese blocks was too long to fit, Barb simply cut it off, leaving a partial block which only adds to the quilt's charm.
+When the strip of Flying Geese was too long to fit, Barb simply cut it off, leaving a partial block.

-Before my birthday, I had my eye on this vintage bowl from Etsy.
-It’s the sweetest thing, just 3” tall and 5” across, with a hefty round base and the loveliest shade of blue.
-"Just what I need," I convinced myself, picturing it filled with old buttons, sitting atop a scrappy quilt.
+About that time, I spotted a sweet vintage bowl on Etsy.
+It was only 3” tall, with a hefty round base, and the loveliest shade of blue.
+"That's just what I need," I convinced myself, thinking it would look great filled with old brown buttons, atop a scrappy quilt...